Kilonovae and Long-duration Gamma-ray Bursts: Results

 \subsection{Parameter Inference with Refined Simulation Grid}

 Guided by the fiducial parameter fit, we generate light-curve surrogate models as described in Section \ref{sec:surrogates} and recover Bayesian posterior distributions for $m_{\rm{ej}}$, $v_{\rm{ej}}$, and $\sigma_{\rm{sys}}$ for each of the GRBs in this study.
 Figure \ref{fig:lc_inference} presents our best-fit light curves and the associated ejecta and $\sigma_{\rm{sys}}$ parameters which describe them.
 As predicted by the naive fiducial light curve fit described earlier, both sets of observations are recovered well by our model's light curves.
 We find that GRB211211A is well represented by a lighter $m_{\rm{ej}} = 0.13 M_\odot$, fast-moving $v_{\rm{ej}} = 0.221c$ ejecta, while GRB230307A favors a more massive $m_{\rm{ej}} = 0.27 M_\odot$, slower $v_{\rm{ej}} = 0.03c$ ejecta, with the latter result corroborated by previous inference of GRB230307A using semi-analytic models \citep{Gillanders23}.
-We note that the velocity posteriors for GRB230307A do exhibit weak support for a fast-moving ejecta comparable to that of GRB211211A.
+We note that the velocity posteriors for GRB230307A do exhibit weak support for a fast-moving ejecta comparable to that of GRB211211A, with the faster-velocity ($\sim 0.2c$) distributions for both GRBs consistent with the slower end of the velocity distribution found in hydrodynamical simulations of both choked and successful collapsar jets \citep[Figs. 2 \& 3 of][]{Eisenberg22}.
 In our study, we also examine the light curves associated with an intermediate and full $r$-process, but find that these compositions are unable to recover the blue emission successfully regardless of ejecta kinematic parameters.